opensourcedesign/opensourcedesign.github.io/content/jobs/2025-01-31-logo-design-branding-oppurtunity-foss-game-project.md

 Hey all, I'm rewriting this post because the game design document wasn't working properly.

-Something also came up with the new project name—it’s going to be slightly different!
+Something also came up with the new project name - it’s going to be slightly different!
 The current project name **PySeas** will officially change to **PyCeas**.
 This clever nod to **Pisces**, the zodiac sign of the fish, connects the **sea to the stars**, symbolizing both **adventure and mystery**.
 The alternate spelling makes it unique while keeping its pronunciation and meaning intact. *(Fun fact: It’s also my constellation!)* My brother came up with the name.

 **Skills:**
 - Experience in **pixel art & branding**.